Here’s how to wrangle your passwords without going crazy

 It’s impossible to recall the dozens–perhaps hundreds–of unique passwords you need to stay secure.
 Fortunately, plenty of apps can help by generating strong passwords, storing them, and filling them in automatically to websites and apps–using browser plugins and integration with Android and iOS.
 You need remember only a master password to unlock the app.

 Password managers can also fill in tedious online forms with lots of other data: names, addresses, credit card numbers, and more.
-This is a much safer time-saver than allowing each ecommerce site to store payment data, where it can by swiped by hackers in a breach.
+This is a much safer time-saver than allowing each e-commerce site to store payment data, where it can be swiped by hackers in a breach.

-Password manager apps typically sync through the cloud across devices, so you can log into sites from your phone as well as a tablet or computer.
+Password manager apps typically sync through the cloud across devices, so you can log in to sites from your phone as well as a tablet or computer.
 You don’t lose all your logins if you lose a device.
 And unlike the password-management features built into operating systems and browsers, they work with all your gadgets regardless of what app or platform you’re using at the moment.

 The selection of apps has exploded in recent years.
 Two of the best are Dashlane and LastPass.

 Dashlane is the Ferrari of such apps, commanding a $60 annual subscription.
-It stores an unlimited number of passwords, synced across an unlimited number of devices–with apps for Android, iOS, Apple Watch, Windows and Mac, plus plugins for all major browsers.
+It stores an unlimited number of passwords, synced across an unlimited number of devices–with apps for Android, iOS, Apple Watch, Windows and Mac, plus plug-ins for all major browsers.
 (A free version is limited to 50 passwords stored on one device.)
 Dashlane monitors up to five email addresses and checks them against a third-party database of known security breaches.
-It also evaluates how strong all your passwords are and can auto log into sites to update the weak ones, in bulk (a feature included in the free version).
+It also evaluates how strong all your passwords are and can auto-log in to sites to update the weak ones, in bulk (a feature included in the free version).

 The best justification of the cost is the integrated Virtual Private Network (VPN) service, which encrypts your internet connection to protect from hackers on public Wi-Fi networks, as well as from snooping internet service providers or governments.
-Purchased as a standalone service, a multi-device, unlimited-bandwidth VPN service can cost from about $35 to $150 per year.
+Purchased as a stand-alone service, a multi-device, unlimited-bandwidth VPN service can cost from about $35 to $150 per year.

 Related: Why you should use a VPN in 2019

 LastPass is the bargain champ.
-The paid version runs $24 per year, but the free option offers all that most people will need: unlimited passwords synced across unlimited devices.
-It provides apps for Android, iOS, and MacOS, a fully functional web-based version of the app, and plugins for all major browsers on Windows, MacOS, and Linux.
-Like Dashlane, LastPass also fills in forms and stores encrypted notes and documents – like credit card and passport details.
+The paid version runs $36 per year, but the free option offers all that most people will need: unlimited passwords synced across unlimited devices.
+It provides apps for Android, iOS, and MacOS, a fully functional web-based version of the app, and plug-ins for all major browsers on Windows, MacOS, and Linux.
+Like Dashlane, LastPass also fills in forms and stores encrypted notes and documents–like credit card and passport details.

 Main benefits of the paid version are nice-to-haves such as priority tech support, sharing passwords with other LastPass users, and designating someone with emergency access to your account.

-Note: This article has been updated with LastPass’s new subscription price.